The Internet Ain't the Wild West

 Headshot of Cassandra in Click Rain's HQ

-About the Author Cassandra "Cat" Swenson // Senior Designer
+About the Author Cassandra "Cat" Born // Senior Designer

 Cat is one of those rare and talented designers whose passion for excellent marketing stems from her deeper vision of a more humane world.